-Listen, it’s time for the truth about surviving winter break with kids.
-The holidays make our children hyper and overstimulated.
-The sugar, the flashing lights, the music, the people – it’s a lot of overwhelming input for kids.
+Being cooped up for so long plus the sugar, the flashing lights, the music, – it’s a lot of overwhelming input for kids.

 The anticipation, the disappointment, the frustration – those are some big feelings for little bodies.
 Your kids are going to go bonkers sooner or later, so it’s better to have a proactive approach.